cvs-health/testaro/README.md

 An instance of Testaro, an _agent_, can poll servers for jobs to be performed.

-Network watching is governed by environment variables of the form `NETWATCH_URL_0_JOB` and `NETWATCH_URL_0_REPORT`, and by an environment variable `NETWATCH_URLS`.
+Network watching is governed by environment variables of the form `NETWATCH_URL_0_JOB`, `NETWATCH_URL_0_OBSERVE`, and `NETWATCH_URL_0_REPORT`, and by an environment variable `NETWATCH_URLS`.

-You can create as many pairs of `…JOB` and `…REPORT` variables as you want, one pair for each server that the agent may get jobs from.
-Each pair has a different number inside the variable name.
+You can create as many triples of `…JOB`, `OBSERVE`, and `…REPORT` variables as you want, one triple for each server that the agent may get jobs from.
+Each triple has a different number inside the variable name.
 The `…JOB` variable is the URL that the agent needs to send a job request to.
+The `…OBSERVE` variable is the URL that the agent needs to send granular job progress messages to.
 The `…REPORT` variable is the URL that the agent needs to send a completed report to.
-Each URL can contain segments and/or query parameters that identify the purpose of the request
+Each URL can contain segments and/or query parameters that identify the purpose of the request, the identity and authorization of the agent, etc.

 The `NETWATCH_URLS` variable has a value of the form `0,3,4`.
 This is a comma-delimited list of the numbers of the servers to be polled.

 Once a Testaro instance obtains a network job from one of the servers, Testaro performs it and adds the result data to the job, which then becomes a report.
 Testaro also makes its `AGENT` value the value of the `sources.agent` property of the report.
 Testaro then sends the report in a `POST` request to the report URL with the same server number.
+If granular reporting is desired, Testaro sends progress messages to the observation URL.

 Network watching can be repeated or 1-job.
 1-job watching stops after 1 job has been performed.